Mongolia says Rio’s Oyu Tolgoi mine expansion to go ahead

 Speaking at an industry conference in London, Dolgorsürengiin Sumyaabazar said the project “would proceed directly forward,” adding that the country’s National Security Council will work with Rio on “improving” the investment agreements that underpin the underground expansion, FT.com reported.

-The news will be something of a relief for the world’s No.2 miner, which feared the government might try to completely renegotiate the agreements after an administrative court and then the parliament backed last week a petition to revise allowing the asset’s development.
+The news will be something of a relief for the world’s No.2 miner, which feared the government might try to completely renegotiate the agreements after an administrative court and then the parliament backed last week a petition to revise the documents allowing the asset’s development.

 While Sumyaabazar didn’t specify how the government intends to make the deal more beneficial for Mongolia, his comments likely mean that Rio won’t have to face further delays in the development of Oyu Tolgoi’s underground section.